ericboszin/cicd-microservices-app/README.md

 ## CI/CD Solution Architecture

 ## Running the Local App
-1. Clone this repository
+> NOTE: for local app, navigate to `App.js` in `sa-frontend` and comment out line 24 and uncommment line 23.
-2. Navigate to `sa-frontend` and execute the following command
+1. Navigate to `sa-frontend` and execute the following command
    ```
    npm install
    ```